OSGeo/gdal/doc/source/community/ai_tool_policy.rst

 With the explosion of LLM usage in software development, the constrained resource is now "maintenance".
-It is the time to review your contribution, the time to make it concise, the time refactor it in to a larger system, and the time to protect the larger software system from disruption, breakage, and performance degradation.
-Indiscriminate usage of LLM in open source projects *consume* maintenance, and the GDAL LLM tool policy attempts to conserve that resource.
+It is the time to review your contribution, the time to make it concise, the time to refactor it in to a larger system, and the time to protect the larger software system from disruption, breakage, and performance degradation.
+Indiscriminate usage of LLMs in open source projects *consume* maintenance, and the GDAL LLM tool policy attempts to conserve that resource.